Mind and the Welsh language

 - We'll support and encourage Welsh in our workplace.
 We'll do this by proactively recruiting Welsh speakers, providing Welsh language lessons to Mind Cymru employees and encouraging the informal use of Welsh at work.

 Our most popular mental health information for adults is written in English and in Welsh.

 And all of our mental health information for young people is available bilingually.

 All our Mind Cymru campaigns are bilingual, including our campaign to improve Welsh language mental health services.

 We also offer Welsh language lessons for any staff member who wants to improve their Welsh.
-Find out about working for Mind and our current vacancies.

 Find out more about working for Mind and see our current vacancies.